-If you’re a cheapskate then this guide will help you uncover the best value for money places in Amsterdam to eat, drink, shop for threads, call your home and find a bike.
+If you’re a cheapskate or love good value for money then this Ultimate Cheapskates Guide will help you uncover the best value for money places in Amsterdam.
+From everything on where to eat, drink, shop to how to find a decent apartment for rent and buy a bike.
 Basically everything you need to be properly cheap in Amsterdam…

-People who live their life on the fence looking down on everyone say you can’t have your cake and eat it too… but I say to hell with them, it’s my cake and I’ll do whatever I want with it.
-So off we go with the best value for money spots in Amsterdam to eat, drink, shop for threads, call your home and find a bike.
+We all stressed about opening a Dutch bank account but now it finally has some cheese in it and we’re spending it on us!
 It’s essentially a cheapskate’s guide to Amsterdam, but if saving a bit of cash on new clothes throughout the year allows you to drop some surplus coin on an extra weeks holiday far away from frosty Dutch winters, then it’s a winner for sure.

 Saying this is a guide to dining out is actually a little misleading.
 It should probably be “A Tightasses Guide To Scrounging For Food” instead.
 That being said, we’re not going to suggest fighting seagulls for soggy gutter fries here.
 The best bet is to hit the places in Amsterdam that represent great value for money bargains.